towolf/towolf.github.com/docs/PsychDemos/OpenGL4MatlabDemos/DrawDots3DDemo.markdown

 gain an additional speedup.
 At the end of these three benchmark runs, the demo will end and print out the average redraw rates attainable by the three methods.
-On a modern system with a modern graphics card, you should observe quite drastic speedups of GPU\+VRAM vs. GPU vs. Matlab/CPU.
+On a modern system with a modern graphics card, you should observe quite drastic speedups of GPU+VRAM vs. GPU vs. Matlab/CPU.

-The 4th subdemo simulates a "warp\-flight" by creating a particle fountain that approaches the viewer, expanding while doing so.
+The 4th subdemo simulates a "warp-flight" by creating a particle fountain that approaches the viewer, expanding while doing so.

-Btw. if you are a proud owner of a good 3D stereo setup, or at least of some anaglyph glasses, you should try the stereo display option as well, e.g., stereoMode == 8 for red\-blue anaglyphs.
+Btw. if you are a proud owner of a good 3D stereo setup, or at least of some anaglyph glasses, you should try the stereo display option as well, e.g., stereoMode == 8 for red-blue anaglyphs.

 Pressing the ESCape key continues the demo and progresses to next subdemo.
 Mouse clicks will pause some demos, until another mouse click